martimy/node-red-dalinwk/README.md

 # node-red-dalinwk
-This project consists of Node-RED nodes for Dalhousie's INWK IoT lab exerices.
+This project consists of Node-RED nodes for Dalhousie's INWK IoT lab exercises.

 ## Ruuvi nodes